 - This protocol can not maintain the official standards, that is why the limitation in the application can be seen.

 As most of the time, the application of SPI protocol can be seen on the microcontrollers, so maximum microcontrollers have a built-in program in them.
 Otherwise, the users may easily create adequate programming for controlling the I/O lines for transmitting the data.
 The proper programming is required for bringing the I/O lines in an appropriate sequence.
 The users may take the assistance of Arduino for writing programs.

 Applications of SPI protocol

 The primary usage of the SPI protocol can be seen in sending data between one microcontroller to other microcontrollers or its peripherals, including shift registers, memory cards, and sensors.
 This protocol requires a select line, separate clock, and data lines for selecting the devices.
-In the case of memory, the usage of the SPI protocol can be seen as SD card, MMC, EEPROM, Flash.
+In the case of memory, the usage of the SPI protocol can be seen as SD card, MMC, EEPROM, and Flash.
 As sensors, the SPI protocol can be seen as sensing temperature and pressure.
-In the case of control devices, the SPI protocol is used as A to D converter, D to A converter, digital POTS, Audio Codec.
+In the case of control devices, the SPI protocol is used as A to D converter, D to A converter, digital POTS, and Audio Codec.
 Sometimes, the SPI protocol can be used as a camera lens mount, LCD, video game controller, and touch screen of several electronic devices.